 Greetings!
 For a number of years, the Theology programme has had a very significant number of postgraduate students and they have added to the life of the Theology programme in so many ways.
 It has been particularly encouraging to see postgraduates write excellent theses and then go on to establish academic careers.
 We hope that if you embark on postgraduate study, you will find it to be very satisfying and enriching.

-There's lots going on in the Department for research students – our Friday afternoon seminars, a range of Open Lectures given by visiting scholars, conferences, book launches and Centre for Theology and Public Issues events.
+There's lots going on for research students – our Friday afternoon seminars, a range of Open Lectures given by visiting scholars, conferences, book launches and Centre for Theology and Public Issues events.
 The Division and the wider University also offer a whole range of workshops and seminars for research students that are highly recommended.
 Do make the most of what is available!

 We hope you'll find the information that you're looking for on these web pages.
 If not, do get in touch with us.

-The Department offers a variety of postgraduate qualifications:
+We offer a variety of postgraduate qualifications:

 Entry to all postgraduate qualifications is on merit.
 This means that the student shall have obtained a B+ or better average in their 300-level papers.
-The Department considers the details of applicants' prior studies and grades, and, in the case of research degrees, looks at the feasibility of their proposed area of study.
+The Programme considers the details of applicants' prior studies and grades, and, in the case of research degrees, looks at the feasibility of their proposed area of study.

-To gain entry to a research MA, MTheol or a PhD, you need to supply the Department with a proposal indicating a focused theme, a methodology, and a suggested plan for the work.
+To gain entry to a research MA, MTheol or a PhD, you need to supply the Programme with a proposal indicating a focused theme, a methodology, and a suggested plan for the work.
 It is useful to include some initial bibliography with this proposal.